 Prevalence of tobacco use

-In 2009, smoking among men was highest in the WHO Western Pacific Region, with 51% of men aged 15 and above smoking some form of tobacco.
-Smoking among women was highest in the WHO European Region at 22%.
+In 2012, 21% of the global population aged 15 and above smoked tobacco.
+Men smoked at five times the rate of women; the average rates were 36% and 7% respectively.
+Smoking among men was highest in the WHO Western Pacific Region, with 48% of men smoking some form of tobacco.
+Smoking among women was highest in the WHO European Region at 19%.

 The rates at which adolescent girls aged 13–15 use tobacco average around 8% globally.
 This average does not include the WHO European Region or the WHO African Region due to unavailability of comparable data.
 Among the other regions, the highest prevalences among girls are seen in the WHO Region of the Americas, where an average of almost 14% of young adolescent girls are already tobacco users.
 This reflects aggressive tobacco industry marketing to girls in countries with minimal laws against tobacco advertising, promotion and sponsorship.
 Boys aged 13–15 in WHO South-East Asia Region and WHO Eastern Mediterranean Region use tobacco at higher rates than their counterparts in other regions, at over 20% in both regions.